HMAsp/HMAsp/README.md

   - [View Github repo](https://github.com/HMAsp/2022-12-16_semester_project1_HMAsp)
   - [Visit website on Netlify](https://2022aug-sp1-hma.netlify.app/)

 - **Javascript1: Beer Recipes** is our first experience with javascript and working with APIs.
-We were to chose a free API and create a list and a dynamic details page.
+We were to choose a free API and create a list and a dynamic details page.

   - [View Github repo](https://github.com/HMAsp/hma_js1_ca)
   - [Visit website on Netlify](https://soft-basbousa-03b99f.netlify.app/)